A Very Crappy Christmas: Production

-According to the DVD commentary, the idea of the show was to make the boys do The Spirit of Christmas and show how hard it was for Stone and Parker to make the original sketch.
+According to the DVD commentary, the idea of the episode was to make the boys do The Spirit of Christmas and show how hard it was for Stone and Parker to make the original sketch.
 Very select scenes from The Spirit of Christmas are shown with a musical score over them, because none of the music was cleared.
 They decided to have Stan do Cartman's voice in the sketch because Parker had extensively changed how he voices Cartman since The Spirit of Christmas.
 The song Kyle sings in the episode is from the animated short 'Twas the Night Before Christmas.
 In fact at one point during the song his face changes to that of Joshua Trundle, one of the main characters from the special.

-"The Circle of Poo", based on the songs "Circle of Life" from The Lion King.
-Cornwallis' singing voice is provided by former Temptation Louis Price (whose name was misspelled "Lewis" in the credits).
+For "The Circle of Poo", based on the song "Circle of Life" from The Lion King, Cornwallis's singing voice is provided by former Temptation Louis Price (whose name is misspelled "Lewis" in the credits).
 Amber is voiced by Pam Brady, a member of the writing staff.